Manriq/AETonneru/README.md

 # AETonneru
-AETonneru is a software to design tunnel under Japanese Railway Insitute Code
+AETonneru is a software to design bored tunnel's reinforced concrete arrangment according to the Japanese Railway Institute